The best ways to respond to "why are you leaving your job?"

 A weak response could raise doubts about your credibility, honesty, and professionalism.
 It can also lead them to believe that you are not a good fit for the job or the organisation, leading to a job rejection

 Considering that your response might have a significant impact on the outcome of your ideal job, it’s best that you prepare for this question ahead of time.
+Learn what hiring managers are really asking, how to frame your response, what to avoid, plus sample answers you can adapt for your own situation.

 Understanding the question